1930s

 http://www.camerapedia.org/wiki/Jiffy_Kodak_Series_II

-Agfa Carat 4.5 - 1938.
-One of many Agfa Carat cameras produced from 1938 through the 1950s.
+Agfa Karat 4.5 - 1938.
+One of many Agfa Karat cameras produced from 1938 through the 1950s.
 They are generally identified by the lens: 3.5 Compur, 4.5 Oppar, etc., but there were several different lenses used in the same model and the exterior appeance also varied between cameras with the same lens, thus it is not always easy for the amateur to determine which variation he has and the year of manufacturer.
 The unique characteristic of the Carat models produced up through 1947 was the use of a film loading system that involved cogs in the center rear of the camera that forced the film to move into the empty cassette on the right rather than being pulled into the cassette as was standardl for 35mm cameras.
-In 1948 and after the Carat cameras use the standard system still used today to load 35mm cameras.
+In 1948 and after the Karat cameras use the standard system still used today to load 35mm cameras.

 http://camerpedia.wikia.com/wiki/Agfa_Karat